The leftmost particle of branching subordinators: Construction of branching subordinators

 \section{Construction of branching subordinators}

-Our construction borrows most of its arguments from \cite{Shi_Watson} and \cite{Bertoin_Mallein2019} but requires a slight adaptation due to the fact that we relax the classical exponential assumption \eqref{condbranchinglp3}, so we shall not give all details and we may refer to original arguments when needed.
+Our construction borrows most of its arguments from \cite{Shi_Watson} and \cite{Bertoin_Mallein2019} but we slightly adapt their construction so that it fits our needs.
+We shall not give all details and we may refer to original arguments when needed.
 Before getting started, let us recall a few notations and definitions.
 The set

 stands for the set of sequences of $\mathcal{Q}$ with at least two finite terms and we assume that $\Lambda(\mathcal{Q}^{\star})\in(0,\infty]$, see \eqref{condbranchinglp0}.
-Recall (see equation \eqref{condbranchinglplight}) that the integral $\int_{\mathcal{Q}} \big|\sharp \{n \geq 1:\; x_n < a \}-1\big| \Lambda(\mathrm{d}\bm{x})$ is finite for any $a>0$.
+Recall (see equation \eqref{condbranchinglplight}) that the integral $\int_{\mathcal{Q}} \big|\sharp \{n \geq 1;\; x_n < a \}-1\big| \Lambda(\mathrm{d}\bm{x})$ is finite for any $a>0$.
 This hypothesis aims to replace the classical exponential assumption \eqref{condbranchinglp3} and is enough to ensure that for any $a>0$ and $\lambda\geq0$

 and we recall that